MegaliOrexi/landmark_analysis_app/README.md

 ```

 ### Similarity Retrieval

+**Note:** Before using the similarity retrieval module, make sure you have run `python build_similarity_db.py` to build the similarity database.

 The similarity retrieval module finds images similar to a query image based on various similarity metrics.